-Nowadays, the most well-developed and popular cycle trails are in the Balaton, Tisza, Fertő, Velence Lake regions.
-Lake Balaton is the largest lake in central Europe with pretty beaches, nice views and good Hungarian beer.
-In summer you can refresh your tired muscles in any of the lakes, recharge your batteries with a “lángos” (deep-fried local flat bread) or pop in one of the wine or music festivals around the lakes.
+Today the most well-developed and popular cycle trails are around the Balaton, Tisza, Fertő, Velence Lake regions.
+Lake Balaton is the largest lake in Central Europe with pretty beaches, nice views and good Hungarian beer.
+In summer you can refresh your tired muscles in any of the lakes, recharge your batteries with a “lángos” (deep-fried flat bread) or pop in one of the wine or music festivals around the lakes.

 Other popular routes travel through the Great Plains (“Alföld”), along the Danube Bend and the Upper Tisza region.
-Whenever you cycle close to the water, remember to take some mosquito repellent with you!
+Incidentally whenever you cycle close to the water, remember to take some mosquito repellent with you!

 Make sure you dedicate a few days to Budapest, the capital, as well.
 Budapest is packed with World Heritage sites, thermal baths, stunning views and magnificent buildings with a lot of history behind them.
 What’s more, there are plenty of bike lanes, so cycling the city is relatively easy and safe.

 Passing through any of the 22 wine regions?
-Make sure you sample a few products from the local cellars.
+If so make sure you sample a few products from the local cellars.
 (Remember to walk your bike if you have more than one glass…) If you run out of steam, you can have a cheat day and make use of the Hungarian railways.
 (Get a special ticket for your bike!)

-All in all, if you go on an extensive ride on two wheels, you will be able to discover as much as possible from the endless flat plains in the south-east to the hills on the north, all the way to Lake Balaton in the west.
-Believe me, there is enough in this country to keep a cyclist busy for a few weeks without getting bored.
+All in all, if you go on an extensive ride on two wheels, you will be able to discover as much as possible.
+So from the endless flat plains in the south-east to the hills on the north.
+And all the way to Lake Balaton in the west.
+Believe me, there is enough in this country to keep a cyclist busy for a few weeks without falling into boredom.
 Please always keep in mind that the rules of traffic also apply for cyclist and always safety comes first!